yusufyilmvz/RestAssured-API-test-automation/readme.md

 - **Running Test Scenarios**: Test scenarios can be automatically executed using Jenkins Pipeline.
 The pipeline file ensures that tests run at regular intervals.
 - **Allure Reports Post-Build**: Steps and commands for generating Allure test reports after a Jenkins build are included within the pipeline.
 - **For detailed examination, please refer to the Jenkinsfile on main project path.**
+- **Required environment variables must be added to system variables according to scenario.
+- **For this project; Allure, Java, Maven, Python etc. variables should be added to use system properly.

 ## Cucumber and Gherkin
 - **Cucumber and Gherkin**: Cucumber and Gherkin are used to make test scenarios more readable and understandable.